Engineering and Craftsmanship

 Credits

-Quarrying and extraction for this collection were carried out by the team at Valentia Slate, Geokaun Mountain, Valentia Island, with special thanks to Aidan Forde, geologist and quarry owner.
-The quarry team included Remigijus Freitakas, Dermot Keating (Quarry Manager), Pranas Bernotas, Vidmantas Duda, and Gediminas Genčius, with particular thanks to Gintautas Minkevičius for his craftsmanship and hands-on help during assembly.
+The stone for this bench was quarried and extracted by the team at Valentia Slate, Valentia Island.
+Special thanks to Dr Aidan Forde, geologist and quarry owner, who worked closely with me during the design and production process.
+The quarry team included Remigijus Freitakas, Dermot Keating (Quarry Manager), Pranas Bernotas, Vidmantas Duda, and Gediminas Genčius, with particular thanks to Gintautas Minkevičius for his craftsmanship and hands-on assistance during assembly.
+Marine-grade stainless steel components, including laser cutting and threading of the rods, were provided by Justin Owens and team at laserprofiling.ie.
+Structural Engineer Peter Flynn is involved in supporting the Technical design and process development with a desire to optimise.
 Design by Edwyn James.
-Photography / film footage and editing by Edwyn James.
-Music: Mountains · Hans Zimmer.
+Photography, film footage, and editing by Edwyn James.
+Music: Mountains by Hans Zimmer.